SteveGoldstein/boot-camps/version-control/git/collaborate/Readme.md

 This is the trickiest part of version control, so let's take it very carefully.

 Remember that there are actually three remotes that have a relationship in this
-example: upstream, beta, and alpha.
-To put this in more realistic terms, imagine that the upstream branch is managed by your PI or another manager and the beta and alpha branches are students working on a project.
-All of you have a copy of stats.py, but Beta and Alpha have made changes to that file in sync with each other.
+example: upstream, alpha, and beta.
+To put this in more realistic terms, imagine that the upstream branch is managed by your PI or another manager and the alpha and beta branches are students working on a project.
+All of you have a copy of stats.py, but Alpha and Beta have made changes to that file in sync with each other.
 What happens if the PI (upstream) also makes changes on the same lines?
 A dreaded conflict...